Icon of the Isle of Skye, the Old Man of Storr is a pinnacle standing on a steep rocky hill.

 From the side of the road

-Those photos were taken just stopping along the road a short drive after the parking.
+Those photos were taken just stopping along the road a short drive after the carpark.

 From Tobhta Uachdrach

-A stop further on A855 with a small carpark and a walk to see the cliffs.
+A stop further along A855 with a small carpark and a walk to see the cliffs.
 When you turn around you can also spot the Old Man of Storr Skye.

 I like how it is a simple rocky line and only this monolith stands out